Sreenivas-Ratakonda/Powershell/README.md

 # Powershell

-All PowerShell scripts are placed in here

-The intention Behind Repository Creation is to Provide various Useful Powershell scripts to Everyone.
+The Intention Behind Repository Creation Is To Provide Various Useful Powershell Scripts To Everyone.